-The combatant may make a controlled tactical withdrawal by moving up to half of their Movement allowance directly away from their opponent(s).
+A combatant can make a controlled tactical withdrawal by moving up to half of their Movement allowance directly away from their opponent(s).
 This counts as both their Movement AND their Action for the round.
-The disengaging combatant may still oppose any attacks upon them during that round by attempting to parry or dodge.
+The disengaging combatant can still oppose any attacks upon them during that round by attempting to parry or dodge.